simoncblyth/opticks/notes/issues/instanceIdentity-into-new-workflow.rst

      26 };

-In detector framework code implement this protocol and pass the pointer to the object that fulfils the protocol to the Opticks setGeometry translation, or nullptr if not needed.
+In detector framework code needs to implement this protocol and pass the pointer to the object that fulfils the protocol to the Opticks setGeometry translation, or nullptr if not needed.